saltastro/flask-start-setup/README.md

 ### On a remote server

-Ubuntu 14.04 or higher must be running on the remote server.
-The server should not be used for anything other than running the deployed website.
+Ubuntu 14.04 or higher must be running on the remote server, and standard commands like  The server should not be used for anything other than running the deployed website.

 Create a user `deploy` for deploying the site, and give that user sudo permissions: